Tertiary Colors: The Key to Adding Interest

 Examples of Tertiary Colors and Their Effects

 • Yellow-orange: Yellow-orange is a warm and cheerful color representing happiness and optimism.
-It’s also associated with the sun and warmth.
+It’s associated with the sun and warmth.

 • Blue-green: A cool and soothing hue associated with the forest, nature, and the ocean.
 It brings the element of serenity and tranquility.